zero-to-mastery/resources/webDesign.md

 * [Pexels](https://www.pexels.com/): A source of free stock photos and videos.
 * [Gratisography](https://gratisography.com/): Another source of free stock photos.
 * [StickPNG](http://www.stickpng.com/): An excellent source for PNG images if you need something that is re-sizable and can be set to transparent.
-* [PlaceIMG](http://www.placeimg.com/): Gives you a url that generates a new random placeholder image every time.
+* [PlaceIMG](http://www.placeimg.com/): Gives you a URL that generates a new random placeholder image every time.

 ### Color Palettes